-The Bristol Dementia Wellbeing Service (BDWS) is an innovative primary care service delivered in partnership between Devon Partnership NHS Trust and Alzheimer’s Society, currently in its fourth year of operation.
-The service works alongside GPs, other health professionals and partner organisations across Bristol to support people with dementia with help when and where people want this, and in a way that suits them.
+The Bristol Dementia Wellbeing Service (DWS) is an innovative primary care service delivered in partnership between Devon Partnership NHS Trust and Alzheimer’s Society, currently in its fifth year of operation.
+The service works with GPs, other health professionals and other partners across Bristol to support people with dementia with help when and where people want this, and in a way that suits them.
 Each GP practice in Bristol has a named Dementia Practitioner and Dementia Navigator.
-Practitioners are qualified members of the care team who work closely with the person with dementia and their GPs and can provide specialist memory assessments or offer therapeutic interventions to support people and their families at difficult times throughout their illness.

 Highly Commended in Specialist Services Category - #MHAwards18